Best Province to Live in Canada, ten provinces provide homes to nearly 35 million people.

 Located at the far western edge of Canada, British Columbia is an absolutely stunning and often overlooked province.

-While many people simply pass through on their way to Alaska, British Columbia is home to some of North America’s best skiing and snowboarding destinations.
+While many simply pass through on their way to Alaska, British Columbia is home to some of North America’s best skiing and snowboarding destinations.

 Whistler Blackcomb, Kicking Horse Mountain Resort, and Panorama Mountain Resort are among them.